 Finally, monthly financial aid can be provided to your family upon being selected as adoptive parents of a special needs child.
 This financial aid would depend on the special needs of the child and your family's financial situation.
 If there are additional expenses associated with placing your child into care, educational issues that require a great deal of financial wherewithal, or other important considerations to make, then this aid may be extended to your family.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material presented in today's blog post, then I would recommend that you contact the Law Office of Bryan Fagan.
+If you have any questions about the material presented in today's blog post, I recommend that you contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
 These consultations can go a long way towards helping you and your family learn more about your particular circumstances within the wider world of Texas family law.
 We take a great deal of pride in serving our community and see ourselves as advocates in advisors first and foremost.
-We understand the challenges that come along with taking on a family law case in Texas and we want to be there for our clients as long as a need persists.
+We understand the challenges that come along with taking on a family law case in Texas, and we want to be there for our clients as long as a need persists.